-The Federal Office for Migration and Refugees (BAMF) is the main public agency deciding on all asylum applications in Germany.
+The Federal Office for Migration and Refugees (BAMF) is the main public authority deciding on all asylum applications in Germany.
 It offers a wide range of information on its English website

 The Federal Foreign Office has an English-speaking help desk.